barudo/philippine-administrative-divisions/README.md

 The Philippines is divided into regions; regions are divided into provinces; provinces are further divided into municipalities and cities; municipalities are further divided into barangays.

+- Version 2 is an update to the provinces and regions to reflect transfer of barangays from Makati to Taguig.
+It also adds the region Negros Island Region (NIR) and transfer of Siquijor and the Negros Provinces to this new region.
+And a lot more.
+Also, we're now using Typescript for development.

 ## Installation

 `npm install philippine-administrative-divisions`